tiguere/Weather-Scraper/README.md

 ITC-Scrape - BBC Weather Scraper
 ===

-A scraping utility which downloads high-resolution weather data from BBC's public weather stations around the world and outputs collected weather data into a CSV.
+A scraping utility which downloads high-resolution weather data from BBC's public weather stations around the world.

+The list of cities are read from city_list.xlsx; each city weather data is scraped for a 14 day range and an hourly resolution.
+The collected weather data outputs into a CSV called test.csv.

 ### Requirements ###

-Selenium Driver Please see https://www.selenium.dev/downloads/

 Python 3 or higher

+Selenium Driver -- Please see https://www.selenium.dev/downloads/

 Pandas

+Requests

 Beautiful Soup